(CNN)Here's a look at the life of John Roberts, Chief Justice of the United States.

 As an attorney for the government and in private practice, he argued 39 cases before the Supreme Court and won 25 of them.

-He is a visiting law professor at Georgetown, a member of the American Law Institute, and a member of the American Academy of Appellate Lawyers and chancellor of the Smithsonian Institution.
+He is a member of the American Law Institute, and a member of the American Academy of Appellate Lawyers and chancellor of the Smithsonian Institution.

 Roberts is the youngest chief justice since John Marshall in 1801.